sudoswedenab/dockyards-pdns/README.md

 1. Build/push the controller image as needed.
 2. Deploy the controller into a cluster that has the Dockyards CRDs and PowerDNS operator installed.
-3. Set the required config keys via the Dockyards config API so `managementDomain`, `pdnsName`, `pdnsNamespace`, and `dockyardsPublicNamespace` reflect your environment.
+3. Set the required config keys via the Dockyards config API so `managementDomain`, `pdnsName`, `pdnsNamespace`, and `publicNamespace` reflect your environment.

 ## Troubleshooting